Vaishali Nagar (Jaipur)

-Vaishali Nagar is an affluent and a commercialised neighbourhood located in the southwestern part of Jaipur, Rajasthan.
-It is known for its posh lifestyle and modern amenities, making it one of the most sought-after residential areas in the city.
+Vaishali Nagar is a residential and a commercialised neighbourhood located in the southwestern part of Jaipur, Rajasthan.
+The area includes residential development along with commercial establishments, particularly along major roads.
 The neighbourhood is geographically bounded by Queens Road to the east, Delhi Bypass to the west, Ajmer Road to the south, and Sirsi Road to the north.

 Amenities

-Vaishali Nagar has evolved into a self-sufficient satellite area where residents can fulfill all their daily needs without traveling to the main city.
-The area boasts around 20 branches of various private and PSU banks, catering to the financial needs of its residents.
-Additionally, it houses several post offices to ensure easy access to postal services.

-The neighborhood is also a great place for both window shopping and brand shopping, offering a variety of stores and boutiques.
-The Mall of Jaipur is a key attraction, featuring a PVR cinema and a selection of retail outlets that make it a popular destination for shoppers.
-This makes Vaishali Nagar a preferred location for those who enjoy a comprehensive shopping experience.
+Vaishali Nagar functions as a mixed residential and commercial area with access to everyday services.
+The locality has branches of private and public sector banks, as well as post offices providing postal services.
+The area includes retail establishments such as local shops, boutiques, and shopping complexes.
+The Mall of Jaipur, located in the neighbourhood, includes PVR INOX and retail outlets.

 Healthcare facilities

 Vaishali Nagar is well-equipped with healthcare facilities, making it a convenient location for residents in terms of medical care.
 The area is home to several well-known hospitals and clinics, offering a wide range of medical services.
 Notable healthcare institutions in the vicinity include: